dangquangdon/Python-0-to-1-Day-to-Day/Day2/Exercises.md

 ## Exercise

-**Write a small script to show passwords or hints for passwords of different accounts from different website you're users.**
+**Write a small script to show passwords or hints for passwords of different accounts from different website you're using.**

 How it should go: